datopian/playbook/issues-tasks/README.md

 * Put [epic] prefix in title for epic issues
 * (Optional) Grouping ... e.g. `[ux]` for ux issues

-### Labels and Milestones

-All issues must be properly labelled and added to the relevant milestone:

-* Support issues must have a support label (indicating their support package).
-* All client related issues must have a client label (all colored #800080).
-* Issues related to other, internal, projects need to be labelled accordingly.
-* Contextual labels are encouraged:
-  * 'Source' labels for support issues (e.g. client/sentry/uptime etc.).
-  * 'Technical Debt', 'Bug' etc.
-* Issues that have been reviewed and prioritised but have not been allocated yet are to be labelled ‘Prioritized Backlog’.
-* Some issues are in-between: they provide value but not enough to be prioritised and worked on immediately, maybe because of timing or lack of resources; these issues should be added to a milestone called ‘Icebox’ for “frozen” or archived issues that won’t be picked up in the near feature.
-* Issues scheduled for future sprints are allocated to the relevant milestone.
-* Note: sprints are organised via the Milestones feature in GitLab.
-Naming convention: ‘Sprint - DD MMM YYYY’ with the date being the last day of the sprint.
-* When working on an issue, it needs to be labelled ‘In Progress’.
-In case of a blocker, the label needs to be changed to ‘Blocked/Waiting For’.
-While an issue is reviewed and/or has to be signed off we change the label to ‘In Review’.
-Once signed off, the issue needs to be closed.
-* When an issue is reviewed, signed off and delivered, we simply close it without a label.
-* Sometimes issues are closed WITHOUT being delivered, for example, when circumstances have changed, there is a duplicate issue that has delivered the desired outcome or the issue isn’t valid anymore.
-In these cases the issues need an explanatory label, such as ‘Wontfix’, ‘Duplicate’, ‘Invalid’ together with a short comment specifying the reason why they haven’t been delivered.

 ### Relationships between Issues

 Make sure you record relationships between issues, e.g.: